splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 ## Configuration

-Before enabling the queue, configure these Actions secrets on `splunk-soar-connectors/.github`:

-- `SPLUNKBASE_USER`
-- `SPLUNKBASE_PASSWORD`
+After this change merges, open `splunk-soar-connectors/.github` → **Settings** → **Secrets and variables** →
+**Actions**.

+Under **Secrets**, add these repository secrets, or grant this repository access to the existing organization secrets with the same names:

+- `SPLUNKBASE_USER`: the shared connector publishing username
+- `SPLUNKBASE_PASSWORD`: the shared connector publishing password

+Slack configuration is optional.
+If release notifications must remain enabled, also make these secrets available to this repository:

 - `SLACK_INTERNAL_TOKEN`
 - `SLACK_COMMUNITY_TOKEN`

-Confirm the existing channel variables are available:
+Under **Variables**, make the existing channel configuration available when Slack notifications are enabled:

 - `SLACK_INTERNAL_CHANNEL_ID`
 - `SLACK_COMMUNITY_CHANNEL_ID`
-- `SEND_RELEASE_MESSAGE`
+- `SEND_RELEASE_MESSAGE=true`

 The enqueue job reuses the GitHub App `splunk-soar-semantic-release` (App ID `1190653`).
 Connector workflows supply its ID through the existing `SEMANTIC_RELEASE_APP_ID`